Enclave Research

 2003 Terra SOSP Virt VM Uses a small trusted VMM to launch enclave VMs after a trusted boot.

-2005 Pioneer SOSP Software Process Using a nearly-perfectly optimized checksum function, this paper demonstrates how to build a pure software root of trust that allows a remote dispatcher to detect adversarial modifications by checking the execution time of the checksum.
+2005 Pioneer SOSP Software Process Using a nearly perfectly optimized checksum function, this paper demonstrates how to build a pure software root of trust that allows a remote dispatcher to detect adversarial modifications by checking the execution time of the checksum.

 2006 Proxos OSDI Virt Process Design of a split OS enclave architecture using virtualization.
 One private/secure OS and one untrusted OS.
 Designs a language to allow an application to configure what system calls and paths in the filesystem are to be routed to what OS.
 Ported